alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 interface.
-The public interface to a package can be designed to enforce invariants over the types defined in that package, and there's no way for client code to circumvent the interface to bypass those invariants.
+The public interface to a package can be designed to enforce invariants over the types defined in that package, and there's no way for client code to circumvent the interface to bypass those protections.

 ## Package Hygiene in Dune?

-It may come as a surprise to learn that Dune lacks both of the above hygiene properties.
+Dune lacks both of the above
+hygiene
+properties.
 This can be demonstrated succinctly with a small project depending on the [core](https://github.com/janestreet/core) package: